CDSTechChallenges/react-tech-challenge/README.md

 # Welcome to CodigoDelSur React tech challenge

-To set up the app you will need Node 18 on your environment
+To set up the app you will need Node 18 on your environment.

+## Setup instructions

-Run `npm install`
+- Run `npm install`
-Run `npm run start dev`
+- Run `npm run dev`

 In your browser you should be able to access the app using http://localhost:5173